Last updated: July 16, 2026

 On-device app data

-The app lets players enter names, choose decks, and play card prompts.
-Player names, current game state, card history, turn count, onboarding state, settings, selected decks, app icon choice, local premium state, temporary hosted premium access, and cached app data are stored on the device so the game can continue locally.
-Hosted guest sessions are intended to be temporary and are cleared instead of being restored as local games.
+The app lets players enter names, choose packs, and play cards.
+Player names, current game state, card history, turn count, onboarding state, settings, selected packs, app icon choice, local premium state, temporary hosted premium access, and cached app data are stored on the device so the game can continue locally.
+Hosted guest sessions are temporary and are cleared instead of being restored as local games.
 Do not enter information you do not want other players using the same device to see.

 Local multiplayer

 Party Cards can host and join nearby games over the local network.
-When you use local multiplayer, the app may use the device name as the default participant name, advertise a short lobby code, create a lobby invite link or QR code, and exchange lobby details, participant names, permissions, game snapshots, selected decks, card results, undo requests, and host or guest actions with devices in the same lobby.
-A premium host can grant guests temporary premium access for that hosted lobby only.
-This is used to make nearby play work and is not an account system, cloud save, public matchmaking service, or in-app chat.
+When you use a shared lobby, the app may use the device name as the default participant name, show a six-digit lobby code, create a lobby invite link or QR code, and exchange lobby details, participant names, permissions, shared game state, selected packs, card results, undo requests, and host or guest actions with devices in the same lobby.
+A premium host can grant guests temporary premium access for that lobby only.
+This makes nearby play work and is not an account system, cloud save, public matchmaking service, or in-app chat.

-The app may fetch card content updates when remote content loading is enabled.
-These requests are used to deliver updated decks and related app configuration without requiring a full App Store update.
-Party Cards uses third-party infrastructure services to deliver and protect this content.
-Those services may process technical request, integrity, and diagnostic information needed to operate the feature.
-The app validates remote card data before using it and caches accepted deck data on the device.
+The app may download new or updated card content.
+Party Cards uses third-party infrastructure services to deliver and protect these updates.
+Those services may process technical request, integrity, and diagnostic information needed to make the feature work.
+The app checks downloaded card data before using it and may save accepted updates on the device.

 Analytics

 Party Cards uses Firebase Analytics to understand broad app behavior and improve the product.
-Analytics events can include things like onboarding completion, settings actions, app icon selection, game starts, game endings, a random per-game session identifier, elapsed game time, player count, turn count, tier reached, card identifiers, card tier, card target type, deck identifiers, selected decks, paywall views, selected premium plan, purchase flow results, restore results, remote deck refresh status, and aggregate local multiplayer actions such as hosting, joining, sharing, guest-control changes, card submissions, and join failures.
-Analytics events do not include player-entered names, card prompt text, support email content, lobby codes, device names, participant names, local multiplayer messages, or per-player heat scores.
+Analytics events can include onboarding and settings actions, game starts and endings, a random per-game identifier, game length, player and turn counts, card and pack details, paywall and purchase actions, card update status, and broad shared-lobby actions such as hosting, joining, sharing, control changes, card submissions, and join failures.
+Analytics events do not include player-entered names, card text, support email content, lobby codes, device names, participant names, local multiplayer messages, or per-player preferences.

 Crash reporting and configuration

 Party Cards uses Firebase Crashlytics to diagnose crashes and stability issues.
 Crash reports may include technical diagnostics such as device model, operating system version, app version, crash details, and related logs.
-Party Cards also uses remote configuration services to control app settings, such as feature availability and remote content behavior.
+Party Cards also uses app configuration services to manage feature availability and card content updates.

 Purchases, subscriptions, and trials

-Purchases, subscriptions, introductory free-trial eligibility, billing, cancellation, and refunds are handled by Apple through the App Store and StoreKit.
-Party Cards checks product availability, purchase status, active entitlements, restore results, selected plan, and related purchase flow state so premium features can be unlocked.
+Purchases, subscriptions, introductory free-trial eligibility, billing, cancellation, and refunds are handled by Apple through the App Store.
+Party Cards checks product availability, purchase status, active Premium access, restore results, selected plan, and related purchase flow state so premium features can be unlocked.
 The weekly Premium subscription may include a 3-day free trial for eligible users before it renews weekly.
 Monthly Premium renews monthly without a Party Cards introductory trial.
 Party Cards does not receive full payment card details from Apple.

 Support emails